anntzer/mplcursors/NOTES.md

 - Support contour plots (they're not real `Artists`).
 - Nothing gets garbage collected so we leak a ton of memory.
+- Handle isolated points (due to nans) in line plots (return to the old code?).